 What’s the best part about our room?
 Definitely the view!
 We had 180 degrees view of the South China Sea and we never got tired of looking at the scenery view.
 Down below is the Segama or Todak Waterfront and that place never sleeps as people keep flocking to that area 24 hours a day.

 This is the view of that Todak Waterfront that we’ve mentioned earlier.
 This shot was taken early in the morning and it’s really breathtaking view!

 Another view of the other part of Todak Waterfront with Gaya and Sepanggar Islands as the background.
 Images below are views of Swimming Pool area, seen from our room #0535.

 Afternoon @ Mosaic Cafe

-Right after check-in and after spending some time in our wonderful Sea View Room, we decided to visit Mosaic Cafe and have some great beverages.
+Right after check-in and after spending some time in our wonderful Sea View Room, we decided to visit Mosaic Cafe and have some great afternoon tea.
 We visited this Cafe not long ago and we did write about our experience.
 Here is the link:

-Mosaic Cafe is quite well known for its talented Barista and so let us introduce to you the famous Barista in Kota Kinabalu, Alden..
+Mosaic Cafe is quite well known for its talented Barista and so let us introduce to you the famous Barista in Kota Kinabalu, Alden Kuan..